antrea-io/antrea/docs/multicluster/user-guide.md

 `internalIP` of the Gateway is used for the tunnels between the Gateway Node and other Nodes in the local cluster, while `gatewayIP` is used for the tunnels to remote Gateways of other member clusters.
+Multi-cluster Controller discovers the IP addresses from the K8s Node resource of the Gateway Node.
+It will always use `InternalIP` of the K8s Node as the Gateway's `internalIP`.
+For `gatewayIP`, there are several possibilities:

-By default, Multi-cluster Controller will use the K8s Node `InternalIP` of the Gateway Node as the `gatewayIP`.
-If you want to use `ExternalIP` of the Gateway Node instead, you can change the configuration option `gatewayIPPrecedence` in ConfigMap `antrea-mc-controller-config-***` to value `public`, when you deploy the member Multi-cluster Controller.
+* By default, the K8s Node's `InternalIP` is used as `gatewayIP` too.
+* You can choose to use the K8s Node's `ExternalIP` as `gatewayIP`, by changing the configuration option `gatewayIPPrecedence` to value: `public`, when deploying the member Multi-cluster Controller.
+The configration option is defined in ConfigMap `antrea-mc-controller-config-***` in `antrea-multicluster-member.yml`.
+* When the Gateway Node has a separate IP for external communication or is associated with a public IP (e.g. an Elastic IP on AWS), but the IP is not added to the K8s Node, you can still choose to use the IP as `gatewayIP`, by adding an
+annotation: `multicluster.antrea.io/gateway-ip=<ip-address>` to the K8s Node.

 When selecting the Multi-cluster Gateway Node, you need to make sure the resulted `gatewayIP` can be reached from the remote Gateways.

-After the `Gateway` CR is created, Multi-cluster Controller will be responsible for exporting the cluster's network information to the leader cluster including the Gateway IPs and `serviceCIDR` (the cluster's Service ClusterIP range).
-Multi-cluster Controller will try to discover `serviceCIDR` automatically, but you can also define the `serviceCIDR` manually in the Antrea Multi-cluster ConfigMap `antrea-mc-controller-config-***`.

-The Multi-cluster resource export/import pipeline will replicate the exported cluster network information to all member clusters in the ClusterSet.
-For example, in other member clusters, you can see a `ClusterInfoImport` CR with name `test-cluster-east-clusterinfo` is created for `test-cluster-east` with its network information.
-You can check the `ClusterInfoImport` with command:
-`kubectl get clusterinfoimport test-cluster-east-clusterinfo -o yaml`, which should show information like:
+After the Gateway is detected, Multi-cluster Controller will be responsible for exporting the cluster's network information to other member clusters through the leader cluster, including the cluster's Gateway IP and Service CIDR.
+Multi-cluster Controller will try to discover the cluster's Service CIDR automatically, but you can also manually specify the `serviceCIDR` option in ConfigMap `antrea-mc-controller-config-***`.
+In other member clusters, a `ClusterInfoImport` CR will be created for the cluster which includes the exported network information.
+For example, in cluster `test-cluster-west`, you you can see a `ClusterInfoImport` CR with name `test-cluster-east-clusterinfo` is created for cluster `test-cluster-east`.
+You can check the `ClusterInfoImport` with command: `kubectl get clusterinfoimport -o yaml`, which should show information like:

 ```yaml
 apiVersion: multicluster.crd.antrea.io/v1alpha1